-To Recognise the fundamental importance of breaking bad news.
-To develop strategies for skilled delivery of bad news according to the needs of individual patients and their relatives / carers
+To recognise the fundamental importance of breaking bad news.
+To develop strategies for skilled delivery of bad news according to the needs of individual patients and their relatives / carers in the appropriate radiological context, e.g. breast imaging

 Knowledge Assessment Methods GMP Understand that how bad news is delivered irretrievably affects the subsequent relationship with the patient 7,8 1 Understand that sensitive communication of bad news is an essential part of professional practice 7,8 1,4 Understand that "bad news" has different connotations depending on the context, individual, social and cultural circumstances.
-7,8 1,4 Understand that "bad news" may be expected or unexpected 7,8 1,4 Understand that every patient may desire different levels of explanation and have different responses to bad news 7,8 1,4 Understand that bad news is confidential but the patient may wish to be accompanied 7,8 1,4 Understand that breaking bad news can be extremely stressful for the doctor or professional involved 7,8 1,3,4 Understand that the interview may be an educational opportunity 7,8 1 Understand that it is important to: 7,8 1 Prepare for breaking bad news Set aside sufficient uninterrupted time Choose an appropriate private environment Have sufficient information regarding prognosis and treatment Structure the interview Be honest, factual, realistic and empathic Be aware of relevant guidance documents Skills Structure the interview eg: 8, 1 Set the scene Establish understanding Discuss diagnosis, implications, treatment, prognosis and subsequent care Demonstrate to others good practice in breaking bad news 8, 1,3,4 Involve patients and carers in decisions regarding their future management 8 1,2,3,4 Encourage questioning and ensure comprehension 8 1,2,3,4 Respond to verbal and visual cues from patients and relatives 8 1,2,3,4 Act with empathy, honesty and sensitivity avoiding undue optimism or pessimism 8 1,2,3,4 Behaviours Take leadership in breaking bad news 8 1,2,4 Respect the different ways people react to bad news 8 1,2,4
+7,8 1,4 Understand that "bad news" may be expected or unexpected 7,8 1,4 Understand that every patient may desire different levels of explanation and have different responses to bad news 7,8 1,4 Understand that bad news is confidential but the patient may wish to be accompanied 7,8 1,4 Understand that breaking bad news can be extremely stressful for the doctor or professional involved 7,8 1,3,4 Understand that the interview may be an educational opportunity 7,8 1 Understand that it is important to: Prepare for breaking bad news Set aside sufficient uninterrupted time Choose an appropriate private environment Have sufficient information regarding prognosis and treatment Structure the interview Be honest, factual, realistic and empathic Be aware of relevant guidance documents 7,8 1 Skills Structure the interview e.g.: Set the scene Establish understanding Discuss diagnosis, implications, treatment, prognosis and subsequent care 8 1 Demonstrate to others good practice in breaking bad news 8 1,3,4 Involve patients and carers in decisions regarding their future management 8 1,2,3,4 Encourage questioning and ensure comprehension 8 1,2,3,4 Respond to verbal and visual cues from patients and relatives 8 1,2,3,4 A - C - 2 (b (b b b • 4004

+Act with empathy, nonesty and sensitivity avoiding undue optimism or pessimism 8 1,2,3,4 Behaviours Take appropriate role in breaking bad news 8 1,2,4 Respect the different ways people react to bad news 8 1,2,4